mortifactor/slipstream/README.md

 David Fifield's DNSTT and Turbo Tunnel concept has been a massive source of inspiration.
 Although slipstream inherits no code, this work could not have been possible without his ideas.

-# License

-This work is licensed under the Apache License, Version 2.0.